dlbewley/guifreelife-src/content/blog/OpenShift-Virtualization-on-vSphere.md

 > 📓 **`NodeNetworkConfigurationPolicy` For Workers With Virtualization**
 >
-> Notice on line 7 we are checking for a label that that is common to our nodes with nested virtualization.
-This will cause our NNCP to be applied only to the appropriate nodes.
+> Notice on line 7 we are checking for a label that is common to the nodes with virtualization support.
+This will ensure our NNCP is applied only to the appropriate nodes.

 ```yaml  {linenos=inline,hl_lines=[7]}
 apiVersion: nmstate.io/v1beta1